 Affordability and Prices

-For years, ABoR advocated for an increase of the local homestead exemption.
+For years, ABoR advocated for an increase in the local homestead exemption.
 Last week, Austin City Council took steps toward alleviating housing affordability challenges by unanimously passing an increase of the local homestead exemption from 10% to 20%.
 Horton reaffirmed that addressing affordability is of paramount importance for the organization.

-“The Austin Board of REALTORS® applauds Austin City Council for making this sound policy decision to help address housing affordability.
-ABoR will continue our advocacy efforts with local, state and federal governments while simultaneously working to collaborate within the industry because we need to tackle affordability now in order to avoid a potential crisis.
+“The Austin Board of Realtors® applauds Austin City Council for making this sound policy decision to help address housing affordability.
+ABoR will continue our advocacy efforts with local, state, and federal governments while simultaneously working to collaborate within the industry because we need to tackle affordability now in order to avoid a potential crisis.
 Our members understand the importance of educating all Central Texans across all housing budgets how to navigate the market because homeownership is the best way to create generational wealth.”

-“At the same time, the market can seem difficult to navigate to the average consumer, because it is fast paced, and transactions are becoming increasingly complex.
+“At the same time, the market can seem difficult to navigate to the average consumer, because it is fast-paced, and transactions are becoming increasingly complex.
 This is why it is so important to work with a REALTOR® who understands the market and can help you find a home that fits your needs and your budget.”